-The 1950s not only gave us several enduring cinematic classics, but also spurred the movie industry forward in ways unlike ever before.
-The movie industry was still in its early stages, and it wasn’t until this decade that it really began establishing itself as an art form.
+The 1950s not only gave us several enduring cinematic classics, but also spurred the movie industry forward unlike ever before.
+The movie industry was still in its early stages, and it wasn't until this decade that it really began establishing itself as an art form.

 Alfred Hitchcock was making his mark.
 Technicolor film was starting to take hold.
 James Dean had the younger viewers swooning.
 What were the very best films to come out of this golden era?

 It's a hard one, but here are my picks for the best movies of the 1950s that defined the decade and remain popular to this day!